phetsims/phet-info/checklists/code_review_checklist.md

 brands, but is more important for the PhET-iO API.
 See https://github.com/phetsims/phet-info/issues/126
 - [ ] Are your IOType state methods violating the API of the core type by accessing private fields?
 - [ ] When defining a boolean Property to indicate whether something is enabled, use `AXON/EnabledProperty`.
 This should be done in both the model and the view.
+If you're using a DerivedProperty, skip this item.